DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "...Impossible."

 Rinne was standing in still in shock.
-Kay looked over Code Holder in his hand.
+Kai looked over Code Holder in his hand.

 "What was that!?
 Since when you damn demons use such weapons!"